 During the visit, David will talk about KnowNow’s innovative privacy and consent management system, Consentua.
 Over 200 Malaysian companies have registered to attend.
 David will also be demonstrating the results of KnowNow’s consulting on the development of a new financial district in Kuala Lumpur.

 We have been working in Malaysia for the last two years.
 It was, therefore a natural choice for the first international deployment of our new Consentua service.
 The Malaysian market represents a significant opportunity for us to expand our presence in the Asia-Pacific region.
-We are particularly keen to forge new partnerships with the banking industry, telecoms providers and the public sector.
+We are particularly keen to forge new partnerships with the banking industry, telecom providers and the public sector.
 Companies will benefit from the greater level of trust that Consentua creates between data owners and data consumers.